ShreyasJoshi7/hpml_project/README.md

 2. run.py --> to run the project
 3. graphics_and_plot.py --> used by run.py
 4. config-feedforward.txt --> hyperparameters of the NEAT Algorithm.
+5. result.mov --> result video of the project